 Ross is a very small town located in the state of California.
-With a population of 2,483 people and just one neighborhood, Ross is the 606th largest community in California.
-Much of the housing stock in Ross was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 2,300 people and just one neighborhood, Ross is the 643rd largest community in California.
+Ross has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Ross home prices are not only among the most expensive in California, but Ross real estate also consistently ranks among the most expensive in America.

-Ross is a decidedly white-collar town, with fully 98.16% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ross is a town of managers, professionals and sales and office workers.
-There are especially a lot of people living in Ross who work in management occupations (29.16%), sales jobs (15.73%) and business and financial occupations (9.64%).
+Ross is a decidedly white-collar town, with fully 97.12% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ross is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Ross who work in management occupations (27.61%), sales jobs (18.07%), and business and financial occupations (11.32%).

 Of important note, Ross is also a town of artists.
 Ross has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ross’s character.

 Also of interest is that Ross has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 23.39% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.